Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

 where the renormalized system Hamiltonian is

 the bath memory kernel is

 and the bath random force function is

+In particular, the first term on the right hand side of the equals sign in the Langevin equations (\ref{langxeq}),(\ref{langpeq}) describes the Hamiltonian evolution, the second term describes nonlinear damping, and the third term the random force.
 Note that the bath induces a quartic anharmonic potential in the system Hamiltonian (\ref{rensyshameq}).
 Such a term is analogous to a Coulomb self-interaction potential in the scalar QED field system.
-After making the rotating wave approximation, the interaction term reduces to a Kerr-type nonlinearity [c.f.
+After making the rotating wave approximation (RWA), the interaction term reduces to a Kerr-type nonlinearity [c.f.
 Eq. (\ref{kerroscillator})].
 Together with `two-photon' damping [see Eq. (\ref{quantummastereq}) below], the resulting open system quantum dynamics can generate quantum states with negative-valued Wigner function regions in the long-time limit, starting from initial Gaussian states \cite{leghtas2015}.
 In the following, with decoherence dynamics our main subject of interest, we will neglect this induced potential energy term, supposing that it renormalizes an existing anharmonic potential with resulting negligible renormalized coupling strength.

 Assuming a thermal equilibrium canonical ensemble distribution for the initial bath coordinates $q_i(0), p_i(0)$ in Eq. (\ref{forcenoiseeq}), it can be shown that the fluctuation dissipation relation (FDR) between the memory kernel and the random force follows: